Smaller Language Models are Better Black-box Machine-Generated Text Detectors: Abstract

 \section{Abstract}

-With the advent of fluent generative language models that can produce convincing utterances very similar to those written by humans, distinguishing whether a piece of text is machine-generated or human-written becomes more challenging and more important, as such models could be used to spread misinformation, fake news, fake reviews and to mimic certain authors and figures.
-To this end, there have been a slew of methods proposed to detect machine-generated text.
-Most of these methods need access to the logits of the target model or need the ability to sample from the target.
-One such black-box detection method relies on the observation that generated text is locally optimal under the likelihood function of the generator, while human-written text is not.
-However, in reality, we usually have very limited knowledge of the generator, let alone access to it.
-As such, in this paper we set out to explore \textit{whether models other than the generator can be used to differentiate between machine-generated and human-written text}.
-We find that overall, \textit{smaller and partially-trained models are better universal text detectors}: they can more precisely detect text generated from both small and larger models.
-Interestingly, we find that whether the detector and generator were trained on the same data is not critically important to the detection success.
+As large language models are becoming more ubiquitous and embedded in different user-facing services, it is important to be able to distinguish between human-written and machine-generated text, to verify the authenticity of news articles, product reviews, etc. Thus, in this paper we set out to explore \textit{whether it is possible to use one language model to identify machine-generated text produced by another language model, even if the two have different architectures and are trained on different data.
+Further, if this is possible, which language models make the best general-purpose detectors?} We find that overall, \textit{smaller and partially-trained models are better universal machine-generated text detectors}: they can more precisely detect text generated from both small and larger models.
+Interestingly, we find that whether or not the detector and generator models were trained on the same data or have similar parameter counts is not critically important to the detection success.
 For instance the OPT-125M model has an AUC of 0.81 in detecting ChatGPT generations, whereas a larger model from the GPT family, GPTJ-6B, has AUC of 0.45.